Oxford Capital Growth EIS

-Oxford Capital typically invests at what it calls the “Series A” round of funding.
+Oxford Capital typically invests at the “Series A” round of funding.
 It is the first institutional round of investing, after the entrepreneur has received friends, family and maybe grant based funding.
 Often the company has no revenue at that point.

 Tom Bradley is Managing Director and leads the Growth Capital team of seven.
-Five of his team are “deal doers”, mostly with industry experience, although the latest recruit does have a technical background.
+Five of his team are “deal doers”, mostly with industry experience; the latest recruit has a technical background.